-For 45-mil fully-adhered, it can last 20-30 years and a 15 year warranty with the manufacturer.
-The thicker, 60-mil fully adhered EPDM lasts 30-40 years and the manufacturer can offer a 20 year warranty.
-To get the longest lasting EPDM, ask about the 90-mil fully-adhered for 30-40 years of life and a 30 year manufacturer warranty.
+The thicker, 60-mil fully adhered EPDM lasts 30-40 years, and the manufacturer can offer a 20-year warranty.
+To get the longest-lasting EPDM, ask about the 90-mil fully-adhered.
+This incredible roof system lasts for 30-40 years and has a 30-year manufacturer warranty.

-If the ballasted EPDM is a better fit for your project, the 60-mil can last 20-30 years that comes with a 15 year warranty from the manufacturer.
+If the ballasted EPDM is a better fit for your project, the 60-mil can last 20-30 years and comes with a 15-year warranty from the manufacturer.

 Standing Seam Metal

-An aluminum metal roof has great corrosion protection, but the price of aluminum varies greatly.
-As a roof, aluminum standing seam metal lasts 50-80 years with a 40 year warranty from the manufacturer.
+An aluminum metal roof has great corrosion protection, but the price of an aluminum residential roofing installation can vary.
+Aluminum standing seam metal lasts 50-80 years with a 40-year warranty from the manufacturer.

 Metal Roof Tiles

 If you know the age of your current roof, use the lifespan information above to determine when it might be time for you to get a roof replacement for your home.
-Leaks, missing shingles, hail damage, or holes are signs that your roof needs repaired ASAP and will likely need replaced sooner rather than later.
+Leaks, missing shingles, hail damage, or holes are signs that your roof needs to be repaired ASAP and will likely need to be replaced sooner rather than later.

-Make sure to call a professional roofing contractor, maybe even a couple, to get their advice on the condition of your roof.
+Make sure to call professional roofing contractors to get their advice on the condition of your roof.
 To ease your decision process, we’ve identified tips to make sure you’re selecting the best roofing company for you and your project.

 Get in touch with Joyland Roofing for an estimate on your residential roof replacement in Lancaster, PA, today.
 Our Joyland Roofing team is excited to speak with you!